 This ensures that mucus in your sinuses thins out to a runny consistency and is easy for you to expel.
-Otherwise, it may be thick and sticky, which congests the nose even further.
+Otherwise, it may be thick and sticky, which can make your nose more congested.

 Avoid beverages that dehydrate rather than hydrate.
-This includes drinks like coffee and alcoholic beverages.
+This includes drinks like coffee and beverages containing alcohol.

 2. Hot teas